vuejs/apollo/packages/docs/local-state/overview.md

 When you do go the Apollo local-state route, the two mechanisms are:

 - **Field policies with `read` functions.** Configure a type policy whose `read` returns the local value.
-Most flexible, no resolver overhead, recommended.
+Most flexible, and the recommended approach.
 - **Local resolvers.** Implement resolvers for `@client` fields the same way you would for a server.
 Older approach; Apollo Client v4 still supports it but field policies are now preferred.

 Both are documented in detail in the Apollo docs: